Emurasoft/MacrosVideoSourceCode/README.md

 # MacrosVideoSourceCode

-Macro scripts demoed in the Macros video
+Macro scripts from the Macros video.